Cambridge-ICCS/green-ci/README.md

 for source code with extension `.c`, header files with extension `.h`, and CMake build files.

+> [!WARNING]
+> Often administrators configure repository settings such that certain (or all)
+> workflows are required to pass (on the latest commit) before a PR is merged.
+> In this case, untriggered workflows can become problematic.
+One way to get
+> around this issue is to include `pull_request_review` triggers to any
+> workflows that need to be run before merging so that they are triggered
+> whenever a review is received.
+A downside of this workaround is that it can
+> itself lead to unnecessary workflow runs.

 ### Separation of concerns

 The information on [triggers](#triggers) above is useful but what if you have